 The Elliott is a tiny, tiny piece of the pie.
 The whole Common School Fund is worth 1.1 billion dollars.
 Logging in the Elliott last year contributed a meager $7.7 million to that pot.
 CSF dished out 50.5 million dollars to school districts in 2010, which is still pennies next to Oregon’s total spending on schools every year.
 The State’s projected spending on K-12 education for the next two years is nearly six billion dollars.
 The state does need money for schools; the majority of profits from the timber industry, however, go to the timber industry, not the school children.

 Unemployment is a chronic issue in counties that rely on resource extraction.
 With the housing market crash and advances in technology, domestic jobs in timber are scarce.
-Roseburg Forest Products laid off over 200 Oregon mill workers last year despite making record profits.
-We support truly sustainable forestry and a tariff on log exports.
-There is no reason to destroy the last fragments of unscathed forest when most of our mill jobs are exported to China and Japan..
+Roseburg Forest Products laid off over 200 Oregon mill workers in 2010 despite making record profits.
+We support truly sustainable forestry and an end to log exports.
+There is no reason to destroy the last fragments of unscathed forest when most of our mill jobs are exported to China and Japan.

 What is in danger right now?